Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Introduction

-Except for fatigue-sensitive features, an estimator is needed to fuse features and form a continuous fatigue score.
+Except for fatigue-related features, an estimator is needed to fuse features and form a continuous fatigue score.
 Current methods mostly focus on static postures or isokinetic contractions of limited mucles.
 Monir et al. \cite{moniri2020real} utilized CNN to forecast EMG features of fatigued trunk muscles with the potential of estimating the binary fatigue states.
 Guo et al. \cite{guo2021weak} proposed a muscle fatigue estimator based on the weak monotonicity of features, which was able to form a continuous fatigue score estimator.
 Similarly, Yang et al. \cite{jiang2021data} trained a CNN to classify the onset of fatigue using signals of force plates and IMUs.
 Xu et al. \cite{xu2018fatigue} empirically estimated a fatigue index of isometric contraction and used it to modify force estimation.
 Rocha et al. \cite{rocha2017weighted} proposed an estimator based on the assumptions of the Markov chain and the stationary process.
 It estimated fatigue of isometric and isokinetic contractions by the deviation between the normalized features accumulation and the expectancy accumulation of a stationary process.
 Based on the same assumptions, Nascimento et al. \cite{de2022scalable} extended the framework and incorporated more features.
-Other than just focusing on static postures or isokinetic contractions, such methods are limited by their input local muscle features, and the stationary assumptions violate physiological priors of fatigue.
-The ability of accommodating daily movements that involve dynamic and sub-maximal multi-muscle coordination would be constrained.
+Other than just focusing on static postures or isokinetic contractions, such methods are limited by the assumption that the sEMG features of non-fatigued muscles are stationary, which might violate the non-stationary nature of sEMG during movements \cite{FARINA2000337}.
+The ability of accommodating daily exercise that involve dynamic and sub-maximal multi-muscle coordination should be further considered in designing the fatigue estimator.